Skip to content

 Type query Searches Nova, Neutron, Cinder, Glance, Keystone, Swift

-Note: Pressing c clears L1, L2, and L3 caches.
+Note: Using :cache-purge clears L1, L2, and L3 caches.
 Next operations will be slower while cache rebuilds.

 Example: Creating a Server